Delay certificate: In Japan

 Certificates are issued when delays as little as five minutes occur, and even for instances where the delay is caused by circumstances beyond the railway company's control, such as foul weather or rail suicide.
 These come in the form of handwritten certificates or printouts given out (generally in 10 × 15 cm strips) by conductors or station staff.

 Major Japanese railway companies such as JR East, Tokyu Corporation and Tokyo Metro have introduced electronic versions of the delay certificates on their websites, which would remain there for a week or less.
 Affected passengers who were unable to or did not collect the certificate could alternatively access and download it into their mobile phones or computers, and print them out if necessary.

 In other countries

 France

-Paris' RATP issues delay certificates under the name bulletin de retard if the delay is greater than 15 minutes.
+Paris' RATP issues delay certificates under the name bulletin de retard, for any delays greater than 15 minutes.
 They can be used, for example, for late admission at university exams.